 Example 1: Apple iPhone

-Apple’s iterative approach to product development, including extensive research, prototyping, and feedback loops, has enabled them to maintain a leading position in the smartphone market.
+Apple’s iterative approach to product development, including extensive research, prototyping, and feedback loops, is a prime example of the new product development process in action.
+This method has enabled them to maintain a leading position in the smartphone market.

 Example 2: Tesla Electric Vehicles

-Tesla continuously refines its electric vehicles through ongoing development, market testing, and customer feedback, allowing them to stay at the forefront of innovation in the automotive industry.
+Tesla continuously refines its electric vehicles through ongoing development, market testing, and customer feedback, providing a clear example of how the new product development process can drive innovation.
+Their method allows them to stay at the forefront of the automotive industry.

 Example 3: Nike’s Flyknit Shoes